dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

      in many situations.
 Examples include incorrect brightnesses and the incorrect representation of caustics caused by rough or curved surfaces.

+   - In complex materials with multiple refractive BSDFs, MNEE will only generate caustics for one of the BSDFs.

    - :ref:`Filter Glossy <bpy.types.CyclesRenderSettings.blur_glossy>` settings are ignored when using
      MNEE for refractive caustics.